raymond1/Document-Compiling-CMS/README.md

 The format for the command file is that each line in the file will be the command that will be executed from the command line.

+# Template file mini-language

+Currently, the template files support only two commands, 'transcribe' and 'print'.
+Inside the template file

+## 'transcribe' command

-## Development process and Makefile
+# Development process and Makefile
-# Makefile for copying generate_website.php
+## Makefile for copying generate_website.php
 Use the Makefile to copy your development generate_website.php into the target directory.

 Usage: make copy

-# To bump the version number
+## To bump the version number

 In the document-compiling-cms folder, commit and tag your changes with the newest version. git add .